TEXT-S&P summary: Eesti Energia AS

 S&P base-case operating scenario

 In our base-case assessment, we anticipate that Eesti Energia's adjusted EBITDA will increase moderately in 2012 from the EUR242 million recorded in 2011.
-We believe this increase will be achieved through higher profitability in oil sales thanks to higher prices, higher tariffs in the company's regulated electricity distribution business, and lower carbon dioxide emission costs, the latter as a result of additional free allowances.
+We believe this increase will be achieved through new assets coming on stream, specifically shale oil production, higher tariffs in the company's regulated electricity distribution business, and lower carbon dioxide emission costs, as a result of additional free allowances.
 These factors would more than offset our expectation of lower power sale volumes and lower average power sale prices in 2012, and support a moderate increase in the company's adjusted EBITDA margin from the 29% achieved in 2011.

-For 2013, we believe that liberalization and the integration of Estonia's electricity market with neighboring power markets will lead to higher average power prices in Estonia.
-Currently almost two-thirds of supply market output is regulated and priced low (about EUR30 per megawatt hour (MWh), compared with deregulated prices of EUR35/MWh-EUR45/MWh during the first nine months of 2012).
-This should, in our view, support Eesti Energia's profitability, which, together with production from a new shale oil plant, should lead to a further increase in EBITDA in 2013.

-Although we believe that higher shale oil sales would contribute to increased earnings, we also believe that this part of the company's operations is higher risk than its electricity operations owing to highly volatile prices (even though the company partly hedges the oil price risk) and exposure to some changes in environmental legislation.
-There is also execution risk attached to the completion of the company's shale oil investments, as evidenced by the recently announced delay until first-quarter 2013, which ultimately could impact the amount and timing of volumes sold.
+Although we believe that higher shale oil sales would contribute to increased earnings, we also believe that this part of the company's operations is higher risk than its electricity operations due to highly volatile prices (even though the company partly hedges the oil price risk), and exposure to some changes in environmental legislation.
+There is also execution risk attached to the completion of the company's shale oil investments, which ultimately could impact the amount and timing of volumes sold.

 S&P base-case cash flow and capital-structure scenario

 In our base-case assessment, we assume that Eesti Energia's adjusted funds from operations (FFO) will moderately increase in 2012 from about EUR200 million in 2011.
-We then expect a further increase in 2013 for the same reasons that we assume EBITDA will increase.
+We then expect a further, significant increase in 2013 for the same reasons that we assume EBITDA will increase.

-Eesti Energia's significant investment plan, which currently amounts to almost EUR1.5 billion for 2012-2015, and of which about EUR335 million was spent in the first three quarters of 2012, is resulting in materially negative discretionary cash flows and gradually increasing adjusted debt.
-We adjust debt for surplus cash in excess of EUR25 million, as well as limited pension liabilities, asset retirement obligations, operating leases, and guarantees.
-This development is likely to have a negative impact on the company's credit measures in 2012, despite the equity injection of EUR150 million by the government in July 2012.
-We forecast that for 2012, adjusted FFO to debt will fall to about 35% (41% in 2011) and adjusted debt to EBITDA will increase to about 2.5x (2.0x in 2011), These ratios are still in line with our expectations for the SACP, which, based on the current business risk profile, includes adjusted FFO to debt of above 30% and adjusted debt to EBITDA of below 3.0x.
+Eesti Energia's significant investment plan, which currently amounts to almost EUR1.5 billion for 2012-2015, is resulting in materially negative discretionary cash flows and gradually increasing adjusted debt.
+Debt is adjusted for surplus cash in excess of EUR25 million, as well as limited pension liabilities, asset retirement obligations, operating leases, and guarantees.
+This development is likely to have a negative impact on the company's credit measures in 2012, despite an equity injection of EUR150 million by the government in July 2012.
+We forecast that for 2012, adjusted FFO to debt will fall to about 35% (41% in 2011) and adjusted debt to EBITDA will increase to about 2.5x (2.0x in 2011), These ratios are still in line with our expectations for the SACP, which based on the current business risk profile includes adjusted FFO to debt of above 30% and adjusted debt to EBITDA of below 3.0x.

 In our base case, we assume that Eesti Energia will continue to arrange long-term funding and obtain further equity contributions or similar from the Estonian state to fund its investment plan.
 We believe that further equity contributions will likely be necessary to maintain credit measures in line with the SACP if the company chooses to expand its investment plan.
 We note that the company has some flexibility in reducing or partly postponing its investment plan if it negatively revises its forecasts for operating cash flows or equity contributions.